archidote/best-bash-zsh-alias-for-linux-terminal/README.md

 # Update

-Delete, and re-run the inital setup with curl according to you shell family
+Delete, and re-run the inital setup with curl according to your shell type